freiheit-com/kuberpult/docs/environment.md

 **IMPORTANT**

+In the past, the common way to change the environment configuration (`config.json` files) was to directly edit the files in the manifest repo and push.
+This is no longer recommended and now *highly discouraged*.
-It is also possible to directly push your environment configuration and push your changes directly into the manifest repository. **This is highly discouraged and will soon be deprecated**.
-Kuberpult should be the only one interacting with the manifest repository. **Direct manipulation of the manifest repository should be avoided.**
+Kuberpult should be the only one writing to the manifest repository. **Direct manipulation of the manifest repository should be avoided.**